Table of Contents (Show/Hide)

 Patchouli is not at all toxic, but it is recommended to use in small amounts because of its potency.
 Start slow, check yourself out, and increase the oil as you need.

-10. Peppermint—Mentha × piperita, also known as M. balsamea Willd is in the family of Lamiaceae, the mints, of course.
+Mentha × piperita, also known as M. balsamea Willd is in the family of Lamiaceae, the mints, of course.
 It is a hybrid crossed with watermint and spearmint.
 It hails from Europe and the Middle East and is now everywhere.
 Sometimes it is found in the wild with its parent species.
-It hybridized itself without man’s help.
+Peppermint oil hybridized itself without man’s help.
 How smart is that?
 How wonderful is nature!
-It is used in diffusers as an energy booster, and the fragrance itself perks you up.
+It is used in nebulizing diffusers as an energy booster, and the scent itself perks you up.
 It is cooling, refreshing, and wakes up your mental alertness.
 The yearly blooming herb is extracted before the lovely tiny purple flowers bloom using the steam distillation process.
-Use it in your diffuser, vaporizer, massage oils, and in you tub bath.
+Use peppermint oil in your nebulizing diffusers, vaporizer, massage oils, and in you tub bath.
 It is used in toothpaste, mouthwash, and of course, candy canes.
 The cooling vapors has a menthol component that boosts your mood, to be centered and focused, it removes irritation and redness on skin, helps with congestion and digestion.

-Even though peppermint is not toxic, the menthol might irritate some people.
+Even though peppermint oil is not toxic, the menthol might irritate some people.
 Keep it away from your eyes and the mucous membranes of the nose because it can be irritating.
+Use with a carrier oil, such as coconut oil, for best results.

 Do not use if pregnant or breastfeeding.
 Do not use around young children.